sosia-dev/sosia/README.rst

 ===========

 sosia performs a series of queries in the Scopus database using the `pybliometrics package
 <http://pybliometrics.readthedocs.io/>`_.
-After configuring your local pybliometrics (providing access credentials and eventually setting cache directories), you can use sosia:
+After configuring your local pybliometrics (providing access credentials and eventually setting cache directories), you are ready to use sosia:

 .. inclusion-marker-start
 .. code-block:: python

     >>> import sosia
     >>>
-    >>> # You need the Scopus ID and the year, set the similarity parameters
+    >>> # You need the Scopus ID and the year, then set the similarity parameters
     >>> stefano = sosia.Original(55208373700, 2019, same_field=True, first_year_margin=2,
     >>>                          pub_margin=0.2, cits_margin=0.2, coauth_margin=0.2)
     >>> stefano.define_search_sources()  # Sources similiar to scientist
-    >>> stefano.define_search_group()  # Authors publishing in similar sources
+    >>> stefano.define_search_group(chunk_size=2)  # Authors publishing in similar sources every 2 years
     >>> stefano.find_matches()  # Find matches satisfying all criteria
     >>> print(stefano.matches)
     >>> [55320703900, 55817553500, 56113324000, 56276429200]